dec1/percolation_simulator/readme.md

     an arbitraruly-sized 2D grid.

 ### Implementation
-  Details of the simulation.md of the implementation are described [here](simulation.md)
+  - Details of the implementation are described [here](simulation.md)

 ### Sample Results
         ...